open hardware true random number generator - limited edition: even more transparentDesigned by 13-37 electronics, Ships from Germany

 $60.00 $ $60.00

 We recognize our top users by making them a Tindarian.
 Tindarians have access to secret & unreleased features.

 We look for the most active & best members of the Tindie community, and invite them to join.
 There isn't a selection process or form to fill out.
 The only way to become a Tindarian is by being a nice & active member of the Tindie community!

 13-37.org open hardware shop was founded in 2017 by Manuel J. Domke with the mission to make open-source hardware available for the german and european market.

-Luckily many great ideas are made available to the community today, instead of being put under patent laws.
+Luckily many great ideas are made available to the community today, instead of being held under patent laws.

-Of course I'm also working on some fully self-made products which will also be released under a free license.
+Of course I'm also working on some self-made products which will also be released under free licenses.